Community Herbalism Course

 • In our Community Herbalism Course, we encourage active participation to the best of your ability.
 To earn your Community Herbalism Certificate, we recommend maintaining a minimum attendance of 80% of class hours.

 Additionally, expect to engage in monthly Materia Medica homework, requiring 1-4 hours of commitment per month.
-While the capstone project is optional, it comes highly recommended as a valuable opportunity to apply and consolidate your herbal knowledge.
+While the final project is optional, it comes highly recommended as a valuable opportunity to apply and consolidate your herbal knowledge.
 Your dedication and involvement will not only enhance your learning experience but also contribute to the vibrant community we aim to cultivate.

 • Refunds for Withdrawal:

-Full refunds, not including the deposit, will be granted for withdrawals made with written notice at least 14 days before the first class date (May 21st, 2024).
+Full refunds, not including the deposit, will be granted for withdrawals made with written notice at least 14 days before the first class date (June 7th, 2025.

 If less than 14 days notice is given, a credit can be issued for the following year's Community Herbalism Course.
 The credit will be valid for one year.